-In A Conversation with Catherine Malabou, Malabou discusses trans-subjectivation, explaining that the subject "trans-subjects itself constantly" (Malabou, 2008, 4).
+In A Conversation with Catherine Malabou, Malabou discusses trans-subjectivation, explaining that the subject "trans-subjects itself constantly" (Malabou 2008, 4).
 However, she clarifies that "trans-subjectivation does not mean that you become different from what you used to be" (2008, 5).
 She outlines that trans-subjectivation involves the difficulty of fully absorbing the other's diversity.
 Malabou highlights the internal space between two forms of self and describes trans-subjectivation as the experience of opposing forms of the self within oneself.
-She characterizes this process as an inward journey, suggesting that plasticity and transsubjectivation might be two facets of the same concept.
+She characterizes this process as an inward journey, suggesting that plasticity and trans-subjectivation might be two facets of the same concept.
 Consequently, her idea of a plastic self has political and emancipatory implications, as it allows the subject to transform its mode of being.
-In What Should We Do with Our Brain?, Malabou connects the ideas of subjectivity issues the plastic challenge" (2008, 82).
+In What Should We Do with Our Brain?, Malabou connects the ideas of subjectivity and plasticity, asserting that "between the upsurge and the explosion of form, subjectivity issues the plastic challenge" (2008, 82).
 In this sense, she argues that the journey from one self to another is shaped by transformation, which she refers to as trans-subjectivation.
-Malabou believes that "the material' plays a substantial role in plasticity and she defines the material not merely a substance but the potentiality and formation per se.
+Malabou believes that 'the material' plays a substantial role in plasticity and she defines the material not merely a substance but the potentiality and formation per se.